wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-upgrade-plan-upgrade/includes/prepare-network.md

 ### External name resolution

-Ensure that all the client computers running the Teams client can resolve external DNS queries to discover the services provided by Office 365.
+Ensure that all the client computers running the Teams client can resolve external DNS queries to discover the services provided by Microsoft 365.

 ### NAT pool size

-When multiple users and devices access Office 365 by using Network Address Translation (NAT) or Port Address Translation (PAT), you need to ensure that the devices hidden behind each publicly routable IP address don’t exceed the supported number.
+When multiple users and devices access Microsoft 365 by using Network Address Translation (NAT) or Port Address Translation (PAT), you need to ensure that the devices hidden behind each publicly routable IP address don’t exceed the supported number.

 To mitigate this risk, ensure adequate public IP addresses are assigned to the NAT pools to prevent port exhaustion.
-Port exhaustion will cause internal end users and devices to face issues when connecting to the Office 365 services.
+Port exhaustion will cause internal end users and devices to face issues when connecting to the Microsoft 365 services.

 ### Intrusion detection and prevention guidance

-If your environment has an intrusion detection system and/or intrusion prevention system deployed for an extra layer of security for outbound connections, ensure that any traffic that has Office 365 URLs as its destination is whitelisted.
+If your environment has an intrusion detection system and/or intrusion prevention system deployed for an extra layer of security for outbound connections, ensure that any traffic that has Microsoft 365 URLs as its destination is whitelisted.

 ## Test the network